Exeedo/BigIntegerCpp/README.md

 # BigIntegerCpp
-An implementation to big integers (larger than 64-bit) in C++.
+An implementation to big integers (larger than 64-bit) in C++ language.

-Only unsigned integers are currently implemented.
+Only *unsigned* integers are currently implemented.

+This library contains a single class which is **unsignedBigInteger**.

+This class is described in the other (.md) files.